tessgi/TessGiWebsite/content/news/software-request.md

 Date: 2017-04-21 14:01
 Author: Tom Barclay

-The TESS Community Science Cneter at NASA Goddard are currently collecting input from the scientific community on what you would like to see developed.
+The TESS Science Support Center at NASA Goddard are currently collecting input from the scientific community on what you would like to see developed.
 We have some plans but we are seeking more input.
 What do you need to achieve your science goals?
 Get in touch at [tessgi@bigbang.gsfc.nasa.gov](mailto:tessgi@bigbang.gsfc.nasa.gov).